mongodb-js/vscode-mongodb-language/README.md

 The `mongodb.tmLanguage.json` file is derived from [TypeScript.tmLanguage](https://github.com/Microsoft/TypeScript-TmLanguage/blob/master/TypeScript.tmLanguage) and injected with MongoDB symbols from `mongodb-symbols.json`.

-If you download a new version of the TypeScript grammar or updated the MongoDB symbols you should update the MongoDB grammar by running the script:
+If you download a new version of the TypeScript grammar or update the MongoDB symbols you should update the MongoDB grammar by running the script:

 `npm run update-grammar`